-3. BACKGROUND AND DETAILS
+4. BACKGROUND AND DETAILS

-- 3.1 The Council provides a wide range of services to residents and businesses.
+- 4.1 The Council provides a wide range of services to residents and businesses.
 For some of these the Council is entitled to make a charge.
-For others it is not permitted to do so.
-Reasons for making a charge include: - There is a statutory charge for example, planning fees and licensing fees. - It is the Council's policy to recover its costs in relation to the discretionary or incidental provision of goods or services provided so that they are not funded by the council taxpayer. - It may be the Council's policy to partially subsidise a service to encourage take-up (e.g. sports) or to support a policy objective (e.g. bulky waste collections to reduce fly tipping). - There is an existing market that would be distorted if the Council did not charge the market rate for example, trade refuse collection although charges are still subject to the cost recovery basis set out in statute. - 3.2 Like other businesses, the Council's costs are affected by demand and supply factors such as inflation.
-It is good practice for the Council to review its charging policies and the level of charges annually to ensure that they stay relevant and reflect the Council's underlying costs. - 3.3 The Council is required to ensure that, taking one year with another, the income from charges does not exceed the costs of provision as this would be contrary to the statutory basis which permits the Council to charge in relation to discretionary or incidental services.
+Reasons for making a charge include: - There is a statutory charge for example, planning fees and licensing fees. - It is the Council's policy to recover its costs in relation to the discretionary or incidental provision of goods or services provided so that they are not funded by the council taxpayer. - It may be the Council's policy to partially subsidise a service to encourage takeup (e.g. sports) or to support a policy objective (e.g. bulky waste collections to reduce fly tipping). - There is an existing market that would be distorted if the Council did not charge the market rate - for example, trade refuse collection - although charges are still subject to the cost recovery basis set out in statute.